 And yet that sweet little innocent four year old is looking me straight in the eye and lying!

-My baby is lying to me!
+My sweet little baby is lying to me!

 It feels so disrespectful.
 If feels like such a betrayal!
 It feels like he is just one step away from stealing cars and dealing drugs!